-Hyaluronic acid is often listed as the active ingredient in facial serums and creams.
+Hyaluronic acid is often listed as the active ingredient in some anti-ageing facial serums and creams.
 Naturally found in the body especially in the joints and skin, hyaluronic acid gives skin its youthful plumpness.
 It acts as a water reservoir for the skin cells to prevent dryness and dehydration.
-As with other skin components, the hyaluronic acid levels in the skin decline with age, hence, hyaluronic acid serums and creams help slow down the signs of ageing.
+The hyaluronic acid levels in the skin decline with age, causing the appearance of wrinkles, lines and sagging skin.
+Hyaluronic acid serums and creams can help minimise the signs of ageing.

 1. Ultra-Low-Molecular-Weight Hyaluronic Acid

 Ultra-low-molecular-weight hyaluronic acid is made of sodium hyaluronate with an average molecular-weight of less than 6,000 dalton (1 dalton = 0.0000000000000000000000166 gram).
-By far the best hyaluronic acid found in facial serums and creams, hyaluronic acid ULMW has a much greater skin penetration ability than other types of hyaluronic acid.
-It is the most effective type of hyaluronic acid to revitalise the skin and restore the youthfulness from within.
+By far, this is the best hyaluronic acid found in facial serums and creams.
+Hyaluronic acid ULMW has a much greater skin penetration ability compared to the other types of hyaluronic acid.
+It is one of the most effective ingredients to restore the youthfulness of the skin from within.

 2. Super-Low-Molecular-Weight Hyaluronic Acid

 Hyaluronic acid SLMW has an average molecular-weight of less than 50,000 dalton.
 It isn't as effective as Hyaluronic Acid ULMW, however it is better than the other three types of hyaluronic acid below.

 Hyaluronic acid ELMW has an average molecular-weight of 110,000 dalton.